jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 In addition to the controllers:

-- You need to have a bluetooth dongle or built-in bluetooth adapter.
+- You need to have a bluetooth dongle or built-in bluetooth adapter, for the second method you might need two depending on your usecase.
 - You will need to have a Wii IR Bar.
 This could be a 3rd party solution wired or battery powered.

 ---